-Last week I posted about our dining room transformation after we removed a wall.
-However, I wanted the option to close it off occasionally but still let the light through.
+Previously we showed you how our dining room transformated after we removed a wall.
+However, I wanted the option to close it off occasionally and still let the light through.
 It was the perfect opportunity for me to design something spectacular!

 The laminating shop we took it to actually used high sheen on one side and hubs didn’t notice it until after he installed it.
 We don’t like the shiny side (too much reflective glare), but we never took it back to fix it so I’m passing this tip along to you so you don’t make the same mistake we did.

-On the other side of the door, we attached a smaller piece of valance in the same manner just to bridge the space between the door opening.
+It took two of us to lift the valance up and attach it; here it is all finished off.
+On the other side of the shoji screen door, we also attach a smaller piece of valance to bridge the space between the door opening.

 If you missed our DIY on how we knocked the wall down in the dining room, click here for a link to that post.

 For more reno DIYs, check out our tutorial on how to tile a backsplash, how to replace a bathroom fan or maximize space in a bathroom renovation:

 And don’t forget that I’ve just started a new craft category called Birdz of a Feather ~ Craft Rehab.
 We have an incredible indoor water feature tutorial coming up soon, so be sure to follow us if you aren’t already!

 I love the doors and have always dreamed of something similar in our home.
 I don’t know where we we put them but I love the calming effect.
 Laminated rice paper!
 Who knew?